LAST UPDATED SEPTEMBER 17, 2020

 Entry requirements: Visitors have two options.
 Flyers can either present negative Covid-19 test results at the airport before leaving for the Caribbean (tests must be taken no more than 72 hours before the flight).
 Or travelers can opt to take a test upon arrival and promise to quarantine until they get the results.
 Those who test positive will be expected to remain in quarantine.
 Those staying longer than a week will be asked to retake the test after seven days.

 Health and safety restrictions: Hotels and villas have adopted enhanced cleaning procedures.
 Some properties are limiting access to restaurants, allowing hotel guests only.
 The island's beaches, restaurants, bars, and lounges are all open.

-Entry requirements: Flyers will need to present a negative Covid-19 test result at the airport before they leave for the Caribbean, and tests must have been taken within seven days of travel to St. Lucia.
-All passengers must arrive with a completed pre-arrival registration form available on the St. Lucia tourism site (because the form must be printed, it should be filled out before leaving home).
-Your temperature will be checked once you arrive.
+Entry requirements: Flyers from countries (including the U.S.) outside St. Lucia's travel bubble must present a negative Covid-19 test result at the airport before leaving for the Caribbean; the test must have been taken within seven days of travel to St. Lucia.
+Before travel, each passenger must complete a pre-arrival registration form available online.
+Your temperature will be checked once you arrive on the island.